Adige-Calculations/GNU-Linux-handbook/src/utilities/database.md

 # Database

-A database is a collection of data that is organized in a specific way and stored electronically.
+A database is a programme that create a collection of data that is organized in memody in a specific way.
 Databases are used to store, retrieve, and manipulate data efficiently.
-As example a relational open-source database is described in its main functionalities and interfaces
+As example a relational open-source database ```postgresql``` is described in its main functionalities: and interfaces

 ## postgresql